မြန်မာဘာသာဖြင့် ဖတ်ရှုရန် ဤနေရာကိုနှိပ်ပါ click here

 Objective and Activities

-The Myanmar Dairy Excellence Project (MDEP) aims to assist the Government of the Republic of the Union of Myanmar to develop a profitable and competitive Myanmar Dairy Industry that provides quality livelihoods for farmers and safe food for consumers.
+The Myanmar Dairy Excellence Project (MDEP) aimed to assist the Government of the Republic of the Union of Myanmar to develop a profitable and competitive Myanmar Dairy Industry that provided quality livelihoods for farmers and safe food for consumers.

 The MDEP was developed in consultation with the Livestock Breeding and Veterinary Department of the Ministry of Agriculture, Livestock and Irrigation.